siggame/siggame.github.io/MegaMinerAI-Rules.md

 - **ACM**: ACM refers to Missouri S&T’s local chapter of the Association of Computing Machinery.
 It is a Recognized Student Organization (RSO) at Missouri S&T.
-- **SIG-Game**: Missouri S&T ACM SIG-Game is a special interest group of Missouri S&T’s local chapter of ACM.
+- **ACM-Game**: Missouri S&T ACM ACM-Game is a special interest group of Missouri S&T’s local chapter of ACM.
 Its purpose is to host MegaMinerAI once per semester.
 This includes logistics involved in hosting the competition, as well as development of software required to support it.
-- **SIG-Game Developer**: A member of SIG-Game who was exposed to game-specific information for MegaMinerAI.
-SIG-Game maintains a list of people who have had access to this information.
-SIG-Game Developers are not eligible for any prizes.
+- **ACM-Game Developer**: A member of ACM-Game who was exposed to game-specific information for MegaMinerAI.
+ACM-Game maintains a list of people who have had access to this information.
+ACM-Game Developers are not eligible for any prizes.
 - **Student Team**: A team comprised entirely of currently enrolled students.
 Each member may be either a full-time or a part-time